-The Department of Labor & Industry is the lead agency in the development of the internship program framework, which includes the development of training plans, the recruitment process for eligible youth, and the assignment of youth to worksite rotations based on identified areas of interest.
-Approximately, \$3.5 million is being designated for this first year of program activity.
+L&I continued to be the lead state agency in the development of the internship program framework, which included the oversight of training plan development, the local recruitment and hiring of eligible youth, and the assignment of those youth to worksites.
+Approximately, \$800,000 has been designated over the last two years to provide these summer work experience opportunities.

-In addition to WIOA's about-face from WIA's ISY primary focus, the new legislation revises the delivery of youth services through the addition of new programmatic elements.
+In addition to WIOA's emphasis on out of school youth (OSY), the new legislation revises the delivery of youth services through the addition of new programmatic elements.
 WIOA added five new program elements to ones originally outlined under WIA, including: financial literacy education; entrepreneurial skills training; the provision of labor market and employment information about in-demand industry sectors or occupations available in a local area; activities that help youth prepare for and transition to post-secondary education and training; and education offered concurrently with and in the same context as workforce preparation activities and training for a special occupation or occupational cluster.

-The Department highly encourages local boards and their standing youth committees to focus their allocated youth funds in support of a service delivery system that aligns with the governor's goals and priorities.
+L&I highly encourages Local Boards and their standing youth committees to focus their allocated youth funds in support of a service delivery system that aligns with the governor's goals and priorities.
 One of the required elements focuses specifically on work experiences for youth.
-WIOA requires local areas to spend a minimum of 20 percent of WIOA youth funds on work experience activities, including paid and unpaid work experiences such as: summer and other employment opportunities throughout the year; preapprenticeship programs; internships and job shadowing; and on-the-job training opportunities for youth and young adults.
+WIOA requires Local Areas to spend a minimum of 20 percent of WIOA youth funds on work experience activities, including paid and unpaid work experiences such as: summer and other employment opportunities throughout the year; pre-apprenticeship programs; internships and job shadowing; and on-the-job training opportunities for youth and young adults.

-As a result of the transformation in focus from ISY to OSY, especially disconnected youth and those young people who face barriers to employment, local boards are required to develop stronger year-round programs and work experiences that create opportunities for those young adults who are most in need of the services.
+With WIOA's emphasis on OSY, especially disconnected youth and those young people who face barriers to employment, Local Boards are required to develop stronger year-round programs and work experiences that create opportunities for those young adults who are most in need of the services.

 Such programs and experiences may include, but are not limited to: